-For the "new photovoltaic project" requirement, at least 50% must be procured from solar photovoltaic projects using the Adjustable Block Program (used to support distributed generation and community solar, as discussed further below), at least 40% from utility-scale solar projects, and at least 2% from non-community solar brownfield site photovoltaic projects.103 The Agency has interpreted this "at least 50%" concept to be first, in terms of RECs (as opposed to budget or installed capacity), and also, of the quantitative target amounts listed in the law (as, in each of Sections 1-75(c)(1)(C)(i), (ii), and (iii) "of that amount" references the REC amount expressly preceding it in the law), and not necessarily 50% of the overall number of RECs procured.104
+For the "new photovoltaic project" requirement, at least 50% must be procured from solar photovoltaic projects using the Adjustable Block Program (used to support distributed generation and community solar, as discussed further below), at least 40% from utility-scale solar projects, and at least 2% from non-community solar brownfield site photovoltaic projects.
+The Agency has interpreted this "at least 50%" concept to be first, in terms of RECs (as opposed to budget or installed capacity), and also, of the quantitative target amounts listed in the law (as, in each of Sections 1-75(c)(1)(C)(i), (ii), and (iii) "of that amount" references the REC amount expressly preceding it in the law), and not necessarily 50% of the overall number of RECs procured.
+The support of the solution of the sol